mattgathu/blog/posts/2021-01-08-books-reading.md

 And yes her growing old does come with challenges but reflecting on a life well lived gives value to the moment.

+## Seven Brief Lessons on Physics

+![seven-brief-lessons-cover][seven-brief-lessons-cover]

+A great collection on great meaningful physics lessons for the general reader.

+I liked the how Rovelli presents deep and difficult physics theories and discoveries in a concise, easy to grasp manner.
+It helped me appreciate great contributions in Physics and their implications and the existing struggle to re-unify general relativity with quantum physics.

+I will definitely be re-reading this regularly, it provides a good basis for discussions on Physics and the world around us.

 ## Weight of Whispers

 ![weight-of-whispers-cover][weight-of-whispers-cover]